 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

-Corneal infection.
-Close-up of the eye of a 55 year old man with an infected cornea.
-A fluorescent dye has been used to highlight affected areas.
-The cornea is the clear dome- shaped surface that covers the front of the eye.
-During infection white blood cells can be mobilised and build up in the cornea, resulting in corneal infiltration (yellow areas in iris).
-Treatment depends on the cause of infection, but usually antibiotics in the form of eye drops will be prescribed.
-Without treatment the cornea can become permanently damaged.
+Corneal infection in the eye of a 55-year-old man.
+The cornea is the clear, dome-shaped surface that covers the front of the eye.
+Damage to the cornea can cause painful inflammation and infections.
+The blood vessels in the eye dilate and parts of the eye may swell (oedema).
+Cells, such as white blood cells, can be mobilised and build-up in the cornea, resulting in corneal infiltration (top of cornea).
+Treatment depends on the cause of the infection, but usually antibiotics in the form of eyedrops will be prescribed.
+Corticosteroid eyedrops may also be used to reduce inflammation.
+Without treatment, the cornea can become permanently damaged.

 Model release available.
 Property release not required.